Please wait while the formulary information is being retrieved.

 The following precautions are available for CEREZYME (imiglucerase):

-Safety and efficacy of imiglucerase have not been established in children younger than 2 years of age, although the drug has been used in this age group.
-Use of imiglucerase in pediatric patients 2-16 years of age is principally supported by evidence from adequate and well-controlled studies of the drug and its predecessor (alglucerase (Ceredase(R); no longer commercially available in the US)) in adults and pediatric patients.
+Use of imiglucerase in pediatric patients >=2 years of age is principally supported by evidence from adequate and well-controlled studies of the drug and its predecessor (alglucerase (Ceredase(R); no longer commercially available in the US)) in adults and pediatric patients >=12 years of age with additional data obtained from the medical literature and postmarketing experience in pediatric patients as young as 2 years of age.
+Safety and efficacy of imiglucerase have not been established in children younger than 2 years of age.

 Contraindicated